 Bangs give the illusion of fullness and can add body to your hair.
 Consider cutting side-swept bangs, fringe, or blunt bangs.

 More and more women are opting for permanent extensions and clip-ins to add fullness and body to otherwise limp hair.
-Just make sure to find a reputable stylist who's experienced with extensions.
+Just make sure to find a reputable stylist who's experienced with hair extensions.
 Also, keep in mind that extensions have the potential to damage hair.

 Buy a Good Shampoo

 Many women use the wrong shampoo for their hair.
 As you likely know, fine hair can look oily, even after only one day, and your shampoo may not be helping matters.

 If you have fine hair, stay away from creamy shampoos formulated for thick, coarse hair.
 Instead, opt for shampoos created to add volume and body, such as Kerastase's Volumactiv Shampoo.

 You can get good shampoos at the drugstore, too.
 Look for anything that mentions volume and try it out for awhile to see if it provides better results.

 Shampoo the Right Way

-Many women with fine hair experience oily roots.
+Many women with fine hair experience greasy roots.
 While shampoo can reduce those oils, it's likely that your ends only need conditioning.
 You may even have been told by your stylist to avoid a daily shampoo, but that you need to condition more often.

 The trick is to find a balance between the two and everyone will need to find what works best for her hair.
 This process is a solution that many fine-haired women have found to work great: